rnowling/rnowling.github.io/_posts/2025-08-14-installing-unsloth.md

 ## Reinstall pytorch
 When I tried to run the test script, I recieved an error indicating that only Nvidia and Intel GPUs were supported.
 Wait a second...
 I tracked the error down to a test function that calls `torch.cuda.is_available()`.
 Why wasn't pytorching finding the GPUs?
-Along the way, pytorch 2.8.0 with only CPU support was installed.
-I need to reinstall the desired version:
+Along the way, PyTorch 2.8.0 with only CPU support was installed.
+(I believe xformers did this.)
+I reinstalled the desired version:

 ```bash
 uv pip install --prerelease=allow --index-url https://download.pytorch.org/whl/nightly/cu129 torch torchvision torchaudio